ArthurF23/Calculator-UI/README.md

 # Calculator-UI
 C++ calculator UI using window's UI things.
 (32-bit)

-EXE file is in Debug folder, have fun.
+EXE file is in Release folder, or the debug folder but i reccomend the release folder.
+Have fun!

 Feel free to critique my code.